ed-kung/CSUN-Econ-433/docs/labs/lab04.md

 # Lab 4
 {: .no_toc }

-## Data Wrangling
+## Combining Datasets
 {: .no_toc }

-In this lab you will learn how to perform some common data operations in R.
+In this lab you will learn how to combine multiple datasets into a new dataset.

-Specifically, you will learn to do the following:
-- Install and load packages in R
-- Merge two dataframes together (combine data horizontally by finding rows that match on key variables)
-- Append two dataframes together (combine data vertically)
-- Write a dataframe to a CSV file
-- Filter a dataframe (select only the rows that meet a condition)
+This is useful when you have multiple sources of data about the same subject.
+For example, you may have zipcode house price data from Zillow and zipcode demographics from the Census and you want to combine them.

+You will also learn how to save a modified dataset for future use.

+---

 ## Preparation

-Before starting the lab, you should download these files from Canvas and upload them to your R Studio Cloud environment.
+Before starting the lab, you should download these files from Canvas and upload them to your R Studio Cloud files directory.
 - `IPUMS_ACS2019_CA_1.csv`
     - Contains basic geographic and demographic information for people in California in 2019
 - `IPUMS_ACS2019_CA_2.csv`